WADA publishes 2015 anti-doping list

-Following approval by the World Anti-Doping Agency’s (WADA) Executive Committee on 20 September, the 2015 List of Prohibited Substances and Methods
+Following approval by the World Anti-Doping Agency’s (WADA) Executive Committee on 20 September, the 2015 List of Prohibited Substances and Methods is now available.

 The List will come into force on 1 January 2015, at the same time as the revised World Anti-Doping Code.